-An early career scientist in photonics, Sean Rodrigues ‘12, reflects on opportunities at the University
+Sean Rodrigues ‘12 reflects on opportunities at the University

 “At (the University of) Rochester, I met some of the smartest people in my life,” says Sean Rodrigues ’12, a chemical engineering alumnus who is now a senior scientist at Toyota Motor Engineering and Manufacturing North America.
-There he leads research projects in photonics that have totaled over a million dollars and has submitted 30+ patent applications in his two years at the automotive company.
+He leads research projects in photonics that have totaled over $1 million and has submitted more than 30 patent applications in his two years at the automotive company.

-To his credit, Rodrigues took full advantage of the opportunities the University presented him and was unfettered when faced with setbacks.
+To his credit, Rodrigues took full advantage of the opportunities the University presented him and was not deterred when faced with setbacks.

 When he became uncertain during his first year about majoring in microbiology as a freshman in college, Rodrigues spoke with Nick Valentino, then assistant director for college programs at the University’s David T. Kearns Center.
 The Kearns Center strives to expand the educational pipeline through graduate school for low-income, first-generation college, and underrepresented minority students.

-With Valentino’s encouragement, Rodrigues wound up switching to chemical engineering, and became a Kearns Scholar as a freshman, a McNair Scholar as a sophomore, and a Xerox Engineering Research Fellow as a junior.
+With Valentino’s encouragement, Rodrigues switched to chemical engineering, and became a Kearns Scholar as a freshman, a McNair Scholar as a sophomore, and a Xerox Engineering Research Fellow as a junior.

 The financial aid he received through the Kearns Center enabled him to pursue additional summer research opportunities.
 “I probably wouldn’t have gotten my foot in the door with that first chemical research position without the Kearns Center, and I just kept getting into more programs from there,” Rodrigues described in a Rochester Review article.